Jesus, the very thought of thee

 And through eternity.

 Other hymns, worship songs, prayers, sermons excerpts, or quotes posted today:

-- Praise and Thanksgiving at Tried With Fire
+- Lord’s Day Eve at Tried With Fire

-- Your weekly dose of Spurgeon: The Samson of divine truth at Pyromaniacs
+- Your weekly dose of Spurgeon: “We are ourselves to blame” at Pyromaniacs

 Have you posted a hymn (or sermon, sermon notes, prayer, etc.) today and I missed it?
 Let me know by leaving a link in the comments or by contacting me using the contact form linked above, and I’ll add your post to the list.